-- UNHCR provides WASH support to refugees and host communities, with a three-fold strategy of promoting refugees' self-reliance in terms of water systems, ensuring that refugees have access to water without discrimination of gender or age, improving existing WASH services, and responding to emergencies. - UNHCR constructs and rehabilitates water points (from water towers and wells, to natural water sources), connecting them to existing government water distribution systems where possible.
-Water Management Committees provide maintenance and reparations for water points. - UNHCR provides cash support or materials for refugees to build their own latrines and showers too, accompanied with sensitization and construction training. - Hygiene promotion activities encourage refugees to adopt good hygiene practices.
+- UNHCR provides WASH support to refugees and host communities, with a three-fold strategy of promoting refugees' self-reliance in terms of water systems, ensuring that refugees have access to water without discrimination of gender or age, improving existing WASH services, and responding to emergencies. - UNHCR constructs and rehabilitates water points (from water towers and wells, to natural water sources).
+Water Management Committees provide maintenance and reparations for water points. - UNHCR provides cash or materials for refugees to build their own latrines and showers, along with sensitization and construction training. - Hygiene promotion activities encourage refugees to adopt good hygiene practices.

-Shelter and Non-food Items
+Shelter and Non-Food Items (NFIs)

 - To ensure sustainable housing conditions, UNHCR promotes wherever possible local construction materials and a community-based approach, using conditional cash transfers as a preferred modality for shelter construction and rehabilitation.
-UNHCR's shelter strategy in the DRC is centered around three priorities: to provide an emergency response, to support local integration, and to reinforce local capacities. - UNHCR encourages the construction of semi-durable shelters, but does not exclude the use of emergency shelters in cases of acute and urgent need. - UNHCR distributes non-food items, such as kitchen sets, sleeping mats and mosquito nets, but provides cash to refugees for buying basic items whenever this is a viable option.
+UNHCR's shelter strategy in DRC is centered around three priorities: to provide an emergency response, to support local integration, and to reinforce local capacities. - UNHCR encourages the construction of semi-durable shelters, but does not exclude the use of emergency shelters in cases of acute and urgent need. - UNHCR distributes Non-Food Items, such as kitchen sets, sleeping mats and mosquito nets, but provides cash for refugees to buy basic items whenever this is a viable option.

-Site Management
+Site management

-UNHCR and the National Commission for Refugees (CNR) collaborate on the application of UNHCR's Policy on Alternatives to Camps, which aims at avoiding encampment and gives refugees the opportunity to become active members of the community while contributing to the wealth of the community.
+UNHCR and the National Commission for Refugees (CNR) collaborate on the application of UNHCR's Policy on Alternatives to Camps, which aims at avoiding encampment and gives refugees the opportunity to become active members of the community while contributing to its wealth.

-- UNHCR currently supports 5 camps for CAR refugees, 4 settlements for South Sudanese refugees, and 1 camp and 1 settlement for Burundian refugees. - Collaboration with the World Bank and UNDP on local governance, and with other development actors in hosting areas, is expected to facilitate a shift to stronger community-based responses in the coming years.
+- UNHCR currently supports 5 camps for Central African refugees, 4 settlements for South Sudanese refugees, and 1 camp and 1 settlement for Burundian refugees. - Collaboration with the World Bank and UNDP on local governance, and with other development actors in refugee-hosting areas, is expected to facilitate a shift towards stronger community-based responses in the coming years.

-Access to Energy
+Access to energy